-Description (1) The proportion of children with HbSS and HbS who have their first TCD at 24-36 months (2) The proportion of children with HbSS and HbS aged 3-16 years who have annual TCD Rationale To ensure timely screening of cerebral blood vess a child's potential risk of stroke and to continue to throughout childhood.
-The incidence of stroke is l younger children (see Provision of TCD ) monitor Definition (1) Number of children with HbSS and HbS/ $\beta^0$ thalassaemia who have their first TCD aged ≥24 and ≤36 months Number of children with HbSS and HbS/ $\beta^0$ thalassaemia aged ≥24 and ≤36 months Expressed as a percentage

-Definition (2) Number of children with HbSS and HbS/β thalassaemia aged ≥3 to ≤16 years tested by TCD in the last 12 months Number of children with HbSS and HbS/β thalassaemia aged ≥3 and ≤16 years Expressed as a percentage Performance thresholds Acceptable: 99% Caveats Record parental decline Record other means of surveillance e.g. if technically difficult and child having regular MRI scan Reporting Reporting focus: paediatric service arrangements Data source: paediatric service Reporting Annually 1 April-31 March period Deadline: 30 September See dashboard HAEM02 Transcranial Doppler (T CD) monitoring
+- Description (1) The proportion of children with HbSS and HbS/ β^0 thalassaemia who have their first TCD at 24-36 months (2) The proportion of children with HbSS and HbS/ β^0 thalassaemia aged 3-16 years who have annual TCD Rationale To ensure timely screening of cerebral blood vessels to determine a child's potential risk of stroke and to continue to monitor throughout childhood.
+The incidence of stroke is highest in younger children (see Provision of TCD) Definition (1) Number of children with HbSS and HbS/β 0 thalassaemia who have their first TCD aged ≥24 and ≤36 months Expressed as Number of children with HbSS and a percentage HbS/β 0 thalassaemia aged ≥24 and ≤36 months Definition (2) Number of children with HbSS and HbS/ β^0 thalassaemia aged ≥ 3 to ≤ 16 years Expressed as tested by TCD in the last 12 months Number of children with HbSS and a percentage HbS/ β^0 thalassaemia aged ≥ 3 and ≤ 16 years Performance thresholds Acceptable: 99% Caveats Record parental decline Record other means of surveillance e.g. if technically difficult and child having regular MRI scan Reporting Reporting focus: paediatric service arrangements Data source: paediatric service Reporting Reporting Annually: 1 April-31 March period Deadline: 30 September See dashboard HAEM02 Transcranial Doppler (TCD) monitoring